-The Juvenile Justice Diversion and Treatment Program (JJDTP) is a Full Service Partnership (FSP) of the Mental Health Services Act.
-The program is a collaboration between BHS, Probation and River Oak Center for Children and was established to deliver integrated services to a population of youth involved with juvenile justice that have multiple complex needs across service areas.
-Presently, there is capacity for up to 128 youth, with 36 of these spaces reserved for diversion.
-Diversion youth have not been adjudicated but there is a nexus between exhibited behavior and criminal conduct.
-To be eligible, youth must meet serious emotional disturbance criteria and be between the ages of 13-19 at the time of enrollment.
-Through the IJDTP, eligible youth and their families are provided with mental health screenings, assessments, intensive mental health services and FSP supports.
-Family and youth advocates complement clinical services.
+The Juvenile Justice Diversion and Treatment Program (JJDTP) is a Full Service Partnership (FSP) between Sacramento County Probation and Behavioral Health Services.
+This program is funded by the Sacramento Department of Health Services, Division of Behavioral Health through the voter approved Proposition 63, Mental Health Services Act (MHSA).
+The program is a collaboration between BHS, Probation and River Oak Center for Children and was established to deliver integrated services to a population of youth involved with juvenile justice that have multiple complex needs cutting across service areas.
+Presently, there is capacity for up to 131 youth, with 39 of these spaces reserved for diversion.
+Diversion youth may be justice system involved but are not yet adjudicated.
+Diversion youth may also be displaying behaviors related to their mental health that put them at risk for justice system involvement.
+To be eligible, youth must meet serious emotional disturbance criteria and be between the ages of 13-18 at the time of enrollment.
+Through the JJDTP, eligible youth and their families are provided with mental health screenings, assessments, intensive mental health services, which could include psychiatric services and FSP supports.
+Skills trainers, family and youth advocates complement clinical services.
 Eligible youth referred to the program are provided the opportunity to voluntarily receive intensive, evidence-based services delivered in coordination with a specialized probation officer.
 Youth referred to the program can voluntarily participate as long as clinically necessary up to their 26th birthday.
 Program outcomes for youth include reduced psychiatric hospitalization, increased engagement in educational programs as well as reduced arrests and incarcerations.